fastapi/fastapi/docs/en/docs/async.md

 **Asynchronous code** refers to the process of how a program does two things at the same time.
 To do this, the asynchronous code tells the program that it needs to wait until `something slow` to finish doing its task.
 During that time, the program can work on another task while it waits for `something slow`.
 Over time, the program can return to `something slow` to see if it's finished its tasks.

 Many standard <abbr title="Input and Output">I/O</abbr> operations can take up a program's time to complete.
 Some examples of slow tasks include:
-* the data from the client to be sent through the network
+* The data from the client to be sent through the network
-* the contents of a file in the disk to be read by a system
+* The contents of a file in the disk to be read by a system
-* a remote API operation
+* A remote API operation
-* a database query to return the results
+* A database query to return the results

 It's called "asynchronous" because the program doesn't have to be synchronized with `something slow`, or wait for it to be complete before it can do something else.
 This is opposed to "synchronous" or "sequential" code that follow instructions line-by-line, waiting until a task before starting a new one.